antropova/foine-b-bot/README.md

 # foine-b-bot

-friendly bot that parses @broadly's rss feed and sends you a daily message with your horoscope via a telegram bot `@FoineBitchBot`
+✨ friendly telegram bot `@FoineBitchBot` that parses `Vice Horoscope` RSS feed and sends you your daily horoscope ✨